Does FIFA prevent rebounds from landing in no man’s land?

 As an example of a intercepted rebound , take a look at this example that we have discussed previously.
 Ignoring the graphics glitch, you will notice a total of eight outfield players occupying the penalty area.

 According to the laws of football, a penalty area should cover 40.3 x 16.5 m = 665 m2.
 If our eight players are spread across the entire penalty area, each of them will need to cover 26 m2 corresponding to the area of a circle with a radius of 5.1 meters.
-Since most professional footballers are able to reach speeds around 30 km/h, they will be able to cover the entire area in less than a second, meaning that a lose ball is very unlikely to escape interception.
+Since most professional footballers are able to reach speeds around 30 km/h, they will be able to cover the entire area in less than a second.

 Players position in order to intercept

 Further, players of course aren’t spread randomly across the penalty area.
 The illustration below shows how the players in the example clip are positioned.
 I also included circles to illustrate each player’s 1-second range of operation.